mybatis/mybatis-dynamic-sql/README.md

 The class ```org.mybatis.qbe.mybatis3.MyBatis3Field``` is used to define fields for use in the where clause.
 Typically these should be defined as public static variables in a class or interface.
 This will help make the where clause more expressive.
 A field definition includes:

-1. The field name
+1. The Java type
-2. The Java type
+2. The field name
 3. The JDBC type
 4. (optional) An alias if used in a query that aliases the table
-4. (optional) The name of a type handler to use in MyBatis if the default type handler is not desired
+5. (optional) The name of a type handler to use in MyBatis if the default type handler is not desired

 For example: